zambezi21/SOAR-EDR-PROJECT/README.md

   ![Tines 4](https://github.com/user-attachments/assets/e33cf832-5ac5-42b0-9db5-0be51269a84a)
   *Ref 12: Test connection btw LimaCharle + Tines*

 - The fith step was to send a Slack message, send an email containing info about the detection, and generate a user prompt to ask to isolate the machine and if yes then isolate the machine.
 One has too set up the link between Tines and Slack.
 Then test the link between them as well as the Tines and email.
+Then

   ![Slack 1 (2)](https://github.com/user-attachments/assets/38a44b69-20cd-4836-9b2a-8e6a8b17285d)
   ![Slack 2](https://github.com/user-attachments/assets/b0eed4bf-e02e-474c-bf87-966ffd475238)